pablogrb/home_assistant_config/README.md

 The output contains data from the weather station and the thermohygrometer.
 After some finegling I have the rtl_433 sending data to the MQTT broker and successfully receiving it in CLI and in the Home Assistant MQTT integration with the command
 `rtl_433 -f 868M -s 1024k -F "mqtt:<raspi ip>,user=<username>,pass=<password>,retain=0,devices=rtl_433[/id]"`
-- Integrate the MQTT rtl_433 command as a service in RaspberryPi OS
-> Set up following [this instructions](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).
-The `rtl_433.service` file integrates the `launch_rtl_433.sh` script that waits for the MQTT container to boot and then lauches the rtl_433 receiver with logging
+- Integrate the MQTT rtl_433 command as a service in RaspberryPi OS following [this instructions](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).
+The `rtl_433.service` file integrates the `launch_rtl_433.sh` script that waits for the MQTT container to boot and then lauches the rtl_433 receiver with logging.

 `launch_rtl_433.sh`
 ```bash